Tinta, Peru

 Tinta is the capital town of Tinta District, Canchis Province, Department of Cuzco, Peru.
 It is located at an altitude of 3,836 meters above the sea level.
 As of the year 2017, it had a total population of 2,910.

+The town was the base of the Rebellion of Túpac Amaru II, an uprising by kuraka-led Aymara, Quechua, and mestizo rebels aimed at overthrowing Spanish colonial rule in Peru, from 1780 to 1783.

 Climate

 Tinta has a Tundra Climate (ET) under the Köppen Climate Classification.
 It sees the most precipitation in January, with an average rainfall of 239 mm; and the least precipitation in July, with an average rainfall of 15 mm.